climate-tech-handbook/climate-tech-handbook/docs/level-3.md

 You've poked around the [Climate Sectors and Solutions](solutions).

-Now it's time to pick just one!
+Now it's time to pick just one 🫢

 You don't have to stick with it forever.